Guide to UGC Creators: How to Work With UGC Creators in 2025 | Collabstr

 UGC Brief

-When working with UGC creators, you should always provide a content campaign brief detailing their responsibilities and content ideas.
+When collaborating with UGC content creators, always provide a detailed content campaign brief.
+This brief should cover:

 Types of Content You Can Get From UGC Creators

-There are different types of content you can receive from UGC creators.
+There are various types of UGC content you can receive from UGC content creators, including:

 Videos